AlexSwiss/booka/readMe.txt

-this a Go app built with gqlgen, graphql and Mysql.
+this a Go app built with gqlgen, graphql and Mysql. front end with react and apollo